micampbell/Supercluster.KDTree/README.md

     * The KD-Tree is implemented as an array.
 Index arithmetic is used to traverse nodes.
 This is faster (only slightly, but a statistically significant difference) than traversing node objects.
 This also leads to less memory usage.
     * The tree is built in the standard-way using an exact median finding algorithm.
-This is slower than the [quickselect](https://en.wikipedia.org/wiki/Quickselect) or [median-of-medians](https://en.wikipedia.org/wiki/Median_of_medians) algorithm but is more likely to create a balanced tree.
-This allows for search time to be as close to O(log n) as possible.
+In this latest fork/version, a median finding approach is implemented to speed up the creation of the KD-Tree, the search times are, of course, unaffected as the resulting tree is the same.

-* **There is no delete method.** If you want to change the tree, rebuild it.
-Many KD-Tree implementations simply rebuild the tree to "balance" the tree after deletion.
+* **There is no delete and add method.** If you want to change the tree, rebuild it.
+Many KD-Tree implementations simply rebuild the tree to "balance" the tree after a CRUD operation.
 This is because balancing a KD-Tree is much more complicated than AVL or Red-Black trees.
-There do exist adaptive KD-Trees which auto-balance, look it up if you need one.
+There do exist adaptive KD-Trees which auto-balance, but the time to do so may not be worth it.
+As generation is fairly quick here.
 * **There is no node object used in the KDTree class.** but there is a **NodeNavigator** class which allows you to traverse the tree (or any array) using familiar, left, right, parent properties of a node.
 * The tree is generic.
 Only [`IComparable<T>`](https://msdn.microsoft.com/en-us/library/4d7sx9hd.aspx) is required.
 * The tree requires a metric (a distance measure function) `Func`.
 KD-Trees are spatial data-structures and one only needs a metric function to implicitly define the [metric space](https://en.wikipedia.org/wiki/Metric_space) in which the KD-Tree lives.